Because it’s Where Sin is, Sinful Places are Fallen, and Fallen Places are Misery (Similar to the World)

 - But Hell is precisely that sort of place: a place of sinners, for sinners, who have chosen maximum separation from God, and, ipso facto, it is a place of greatest misery and torment (a maximum level of misery and torment, since it involves the maximum separation from God).

 - Human free will (Adam eating the apple) is responsible for Hell, and Hell spontaneously formed in the same way that thorns spontaneously formed on bushes, and the appetite of the lion to eat the lamb spontaneously formed in its body and mind: because of human free-will, not because of God.
-This makes a lot of sense, since God cannot create sin (and hence why Karl Barth calls sin “nothingness”).
+This makes a lot of sense, since God cannot create sin (and hence why Calvinist-Augustinian theologians call sin “nothingness”).

-- And for these reasons, Hell must exist merely if sin exists, and Hell can only be just like what is described as in the Bible: a place of misery and torment, since, like the world (which is also a place of misery and torment that we are to hate, John 12:25), Hell is a place of sin and misery.
+- 11. CONCLUSION: And for these reasons, Hell must exist merely if sin exists and if the non-elect exist, and Hell can only be just like what is described as in the Bible: a place of misery and torment, since, like the world (which is also a place of misery and torment that we are to hate, John 12:25), Hell is a place of sin and misery.

 -Jeffrey Grupp, www.PraiseandLove.net, March 29, 2018